United Nations Interim Force in Lebanon: 2024 Israeli invasion of Lebanon

 On the same day, 12 October, Poland, together with a group of 43 other countries participating in the mission, condemned Israel's attacks on UNIFIL forces, calling for an immediate cessation of the attacks and ensuring adequate protection for UN personnel in accordance with international law.
 The countries that joined the Polish initiative condemning the attacks on UNIFIL are: Armenia, Austria, Bangladesh, Brazil, Cambodia, China, Cyprus, Croatia, El Salvador, Estonia, Fiji, Finland, France, Germany, Ghana, Greece, Guatemala, Hungary, India, Indonesia, Ireland, Italy, Kazakhstan, South Korea, Latvia, Malaysia, Malta, Moldova, Mongolia, Nepal, Netherlands, North Macedonia, Peru, Qatar, Serbia, Sierra Leone, Spain, Sri Lanka, Tanzania, Turkey, United Kingdom, Uruguay.

 On 13 October, the mission reported that two IDF Merkava tanks had forced their way inside a UNIFIL position after destroying its gate.
 According to a confidential report prepared by the government of one of UNIFIL's contributing countries that was reviewed by the Financial Times, the Merkava tanks had remained in the base for 45 minutes after UNIFIL objections, but within an hour of their departure, multiple white phosphorus munitions were fired within 100 metres of the base, injuring 15 peacekeepers.
 Later that day, Israeli attacks on UNIFIL personnel and positions were condemned in a joint statement by 40 countries contributing to the peacekeeping mission.
 On 20 October, the IDF attacked a UNIFIL base in Marwahin, demolishing an observation tower and perimeter fence with an army bulldozer.

-On October 21, 2024 a Croatian staff officer has returned to home because Croatia has not provided him with any military personnel for some time due to the high risk involved.
+On October 21, 2024, a Croatian staff officer returned home because Croatia had not provided him with any military personnel for some time due to the high risk involved.

 On 25 October, UNIFIL said in a statement that one of its observation towers near Dhayra had come under fire from Israeli troops on 22 October when they noticed the peacekeepers observing them "conducting house clearing operations nearby".
 The mission said that the peacekeepers on duty withdrew from the tower "to avoid being shot" On 26 October, UNIFIL spokesperson Andrea Tenenti said the mission's work was continuing, and "We are still present at all our locations, and we mean every one of these sites."

-By November 1, all Polish soldiers from the 9th rotation had returned to Poland.